Broiled Zucchini with Mozzarella and Pepperoni (Video)

 - Wash zucchini and cut off ends.

-- Cut into slices about 3/8 inches wide, using a mandoline if you have one.
+- Cut into slices about 3/8 inches wide, using a mandoline (affiliate link) if you have one.
 It’s important that all zucchini slices are same width so they can cook evenly.

 - Spray a large baking sheet with non-stick spray.